imabuddha/eidogo-for-wordpress/readme.txt

 match things like margins with the rest of your layout or to change how instances are laid out by default when no alignment has been specified.

+= I want to customize the appearance of EidoGo and need to load a stylesheet from within the iframe -- can I do that? =

+Yes.
+The plugin will check for the existence of a file called "wp-eidogo.css" within your theme's directory and will load it as necessary.

 = What other stuff can you do? =

 Try adding the random problem widget to your sidebar.
 It'll pull a random